jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 To filter out such data means simply that you do not have a field in your database to store it, and when parsing the tweet payload you simply ignore the attribute.

-###What data questions do you want to explore?

-In the end database schemas are driven by the type of questions you want to explore with social data.

-Given my background and interest in flood-warning systems the questions I wanted to explore were:

-* How did the Twitter signal track with local rain gauge data?
-     * Previous analysis of most less intense events revealed a strong signal.
-How would the comparison of rain gauge data and Twitter data differ for a 1000-year flood?
-* How did the Twitter signal track with local stage gauge data?
-     * How did that signal attenuate as the flood waters moved downstream?
-* How did the followers of local agencies change during the 2013 flood?
-* How did the local media cover the event?
-* What are the social media lessons learned from this event?

-So these types of questions guided the design of the database schema at the heart of my look at the 2013 Boulder flood.

 --------------------------